kirannavale/Portfolio-Projects/Python Diwali Sales Analysis/README.md

 # Python Diwali Sales Analysis
 Analyze Diwali sales data to improve customer experience and sales

-## Problem Statement :
-The purpose of this project is to:
+## The purpose of this project is to:

 1.Improve customer experience by analyzing sales data